-Water hammers might occur serious damage to your plumbing system.
-So, you have to take the necessary steps asap.
+Water hammers might cause serious damage to your plumbing system.
+So, you have to take the necessary steps ASAP.

 - The most basic way is to open all of your home’s faucets.
 Consider the biggest one first.
 This will evacuate all water from your water tank, pipes, and the water hammer.
 After evacuating, refill the water tank again.
 By the way, keep all faucets closed this time.

 - Aside from this, if the pipes are loose, and water hammer occurs due to loose pipes, tighten them properly.